darkarnium/ogawa/README.md

 There is currently no ability to provide AWS access keys directly.

+## Schemes

+In order to allow for validation and transformation of application specific data, a `scheme` can be defined per acceptable input with relevant transformation and validation methods.
+These handlers will be invoked as part of regular Ogawa operation and ensure that application specific information is valid and transformed correctly.

+The `scheme` to use is specified on the bus `input` as part of configuration.
+The value provided should match the name of the Python module which contains the relevant mappings.

+See `ogawa/scheme/kako.py` for an example.

 ## Additional Reading

 A basic Chef environment cookbook for deploying and configuring Ogawa can be found at the following URL: